Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 In 2015, a ring called "Sunrise" sold for a record-breaking sum at a major international auction in Geneva.
 Twenty-five carats of Burmese ruby in a setting by one of the leading Paris haute joaillerie houses.
 It set a world record price per carat for any ruby and for any coloured gemstone.

-This guide covers what the stone is, how to choose one, why "pigeon's blood" is a gemological standard rather than marketing, and why a red corundum in jewellery is always more than just a beautiful colour.
+This guide covers what the stone is, how to choose one, why "pigeon's blood" is a gemological standard rather than marketing, with measurable thresholds of saturation and fluorescence, and why a red corundum in jewellery always carries three thousand years of history with it.

 Ruby jewellery: what to choose